 In Reddit forums, patients living with PD discuss their experiences of using CBD as a treatment for symptoms associated with the condition.

-One contributor noted that CBD seemed to assist motor function to some degree.
+One contributor noted that CBD seemed to improve motor function to some degree.

 “We've been trying drops under the tongue for the last couple of weeks with my father to help him sleep at night.
 Not used consistently enough to see if it's helping yet, but my mother notices some reduction in his hand tremors.”

-Another contributor found that CBD was more effective when teamed with THC, and believed it was beneficial to start with a conservative dose and gradually titrate up.
+Another contributor found that CBD was more effective when teamed with THC.

-“I don’t use CBD for my tremors (they are very minor unless I’m in a lot of pain or stressed) but I use it for muscle rigidity and pain.
-I personally do not find CBD as effective as THC, but I do use both.
-It’s ALWAYS safer to start with a smaller dose then work your way up, even just CBD, especially with edibles!
-If you aren’t careful it can hit you really hard and make you feel a lot worse.
-And I mean a LOT worse!
-Been there myself and now I’m really careful about dosing.”
+“I don't use CBD for my tremors (they are very minor unless I'm in a lot of pain or stressed) but I use it for muscle rigidity and pain.
+I personally do not find CBD as effective as THC, but I do use both.”

 “Over the course of the past month, I've lost some of the super benefits that I thought I was getting during the first week, but the fact remains that a noticeable level of improvement has persisted.
 I really need help with anxiety, agitation, anger issues, autonomic nerve deficiencies, and many other non-movement type things.
 I think and hope that the CBD oil is helping.”